intelsdi-x/snap/docs/REST_API.md

 }
 ```
 ## Metric API
-snap metric APIs allow you to retrieve all or particular running metric information by invoking different APIs.
+Snap metric APIs allow you to retrieve all or particular running metric information by invoking different APIs.

 ## Metric Response Parameters
 | Parameter                 | Description                                       |